bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is the elements used to help build the layout of a webpage in order to display information that's read by browsers as you visit a page.
+Heading, body, and footer for example.

 2. What are the 4 areas of the box model?

+Margin, border, padding, content

 3. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The cross axis.

 4. Explain why git is valuable to a team of developers.

+Git is extremely valuable as it allows for version control of the code, while multiple people are working on different parts so issues are avoided.
+Allows for code review and merging so work isn't lost.

 5. Define mobile-first design in your own words.

+Mobile first development is building a website based on someone's phone in their hand versus being able to sit at a computer.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.